frogr/hub/README.md

 - [ ] JSON API v1
 - [ ] Static-site generator for marketing pages
 - [ ] Docker & Compose

+**Done:**
+- Devise for logins, passwordless by default
+- PostgresQL DB
+- Rspec and Factorybot for quick testing
+- Rubocop and Standard for linting
+- Tailwindcss for beautiful UI styling
+- Turbo and Stimulus
+- Latest Ruby and Rails versions, supporting `solid_cache`, `solid_queue`, and `solid_cable`